consumerio/api.consumernotebook.com/products-api.rst

-title         string   Required Max length 100 characters. image_url     string   Required price_average datetime n/a      The price of the product - does not have to be precise. lists         TODO     TODO     TODO grids         TODO     TODO     TODO
+title         string   Required Max length 100 characters. image_url     string   Required price_average datetime n/a      The price of the product - does not have to be precise. list          TODO     TODO     TODO grid          TODO     TODO     TODO
 ============= ======== ======== =======================================================

 Returns::